artiepoole/artiepoole.github.io/highlights.md

                 <header class="major">
                     <h3>What makes me tick</h3>
                 </header>
                  <p>I hope you found my projects interesting and have learned something from them!
-If you're wondering what kind of person I am, and how I find time for these alongside my studies and life, you'll be glad to hear that I have a healthy work-life balance, with a less healthy interest in specialty coffee, finding time to cook and eat world foods, play board games and video games, socialise with friends, listen to a lot (and I mean a lot) of different music, read books (sci-fi and fantasy novels lately), and go on adventures: hiking in the woods, hiking up mountains, climbing up rock faces and exploring new cities.
+If you're wondering what kind of person I am, and how I find time for these alongside my studies and life, you'll be glad to hear that I have a healthy work-life balance, with a less healthy interests in specialty coffee and rock climbing (indoors and out), finding time to cook and eat world foods, play board games and video games, socialise with friends, listen to a lot (and I mean a lot) of different music, read books (sci-fi and fantasy novels lately), and go on adventures: hiking in the woods, hiking up mountains, climbing up rock faces and exploring new cities.
 When not being active, I spend my time watching educational YouTube, often in niche subjects e.g. organic chemistry syntheses, machining and botany, but also in more typical subjects. </p>
             </div>
         </div>
     </section>